jeroen77nl/springboot-soap-server/README.md

 - Test messages added
 - Location generated sources: /src -> /target

+The jaxb2-maven-plugin will compile loaneligibility.xsd into fully annotated java classes.
+The plugin uses the XJC tool as a code-generation engine.

 # view wsdl

-Spring Boot generates a WSDL based on the XSD.
+Spring Boot generates a WSDL based on the XSD, so no need to create one by hand.
 Url: http://localhost:8080/ws/loanEligibility.wsdl

 # testberichten